aceslowman/threejs_procedural/taskell.md

     * [ ] Update reducer to match
     * [ ] Update containers to match
     * [ ] Update presentation components where relevant.
+- Research Storm React Diagrams
+    > This seems incredibly useful for displaying a material graph, post processing graph, etc etc. I think it would work well as a drawer, pulled up from the bottom of the window.
+I should put a hold on any more 'maps and  passes' ui until I get started implementing this.
+    * [ ] Can I create adjustable parameters IN the widget?
+- Implement Storm React Diagrams
+    > Storm React Diagrams should work well as a backbone of a shader graph display, but I am yet to figure out a simple configuration that works for me.
+It looks extensible enough tho... j
+    * [x] Create a new Diagram panel, an expandable drawer along the bottom of the Sketch panel
+    * [x] Get a number of adjustable parameters to display on the Widget.
+(I actually should be able to do this using a custom widget)
+    * [x] Change currently displayed diagram based on selected map.
+This might require a closer pairing of the Diagram and the GUI.
+    * [x] Disable panning, so that orbitControls still function.
+    * [x] Diagram assembly is being triggered twice as much as it should
+    * [ ] open / highlight current pass in MapTools and diagram
+    * [ ] Should I attempt to store all diagrams, and then switch between them?
+Instead of generating them on the fly?
+I'm having listener issues, and this might simplify.